-For the true enthusiast looking to extract every ounce of joy from each and every listening session, we offer a purpose-built linear power supply in the A Cappella II.
+For the true enthusiast looking to extract every ounce of joy from each and every listening session, we offer a purpose-built linear power supply in the A Cappella III.
 Hundreds of hours of engineering, testing and listening have come together to bring you a truly magical DC power source.

 Not all linear supplies are created equal.
 While typical (think hot and heavy) linear PSUs often report low ripple values (2 mV pp RMS or less), they rarely deliver on audio experience.